GIS4WRF/gis4wrf/README.md

     - [Copyright and Licence](#copyright-and-licence)

 ## Installation
 We currently support Windows, macOS and Ubuntu however, do let us know if you would like us to support other Linux distributions by [opening an issue](issues)!
 The installation of GIS4WRF requires users to have **QGIS 3** installed on their system — here, simply referred to as QGIS.
-Please make sure that you follow the same steps in the same order as described in [How to install GIS4WRF](#how-to-install-gis4wrf) and in [How to install QGIS](#how-to-install-qgis) to avoid problems.
+Please make sure that you follow the same steps in the same order as described in [How to install QGIS](#how-to-install-qgis) and [How to install GIS4WRF](#how-to-install-gis4wrf) to avoid problems.
 You will, most likely, only need to follow these steps once; after QGIS and GIS4WRF have been installed, you will be notified when updates become available directly in QGIS.

-For the best experience and easiest installation, install on Windows.
+*Tip: for the best experience and easiest installation, install on Windows.*

 ### How to install QGIS
 QGIS is supported on Windows, macOS and various Linux distributions.
 Here we specifically detail the installation instructions for installing QGIS on Windows, macOS and Ubuntu.